Trzebiatów: Modern era

 In 1750 the local palace was refurbished in classicist style for General Frederick Eugene of Württemberg, who resided there – with interruptions – until 1763.
 In the late 18th century the Polish noblewoman and writer Maria Wirtemberska née Czartoryska resided at the palace, and her early works and translations were created here.
 The painter Jan Rustem visited her several times, and his paintings were part of the palace's art collection.
 The palace now houses a State public library, founded in 1946 and named after Maria Wirtemberska née Czartoryska since 1999.

 In 1806 the town was captured and then occupied by France.
-From 1871 to 1945 it former part of the German Reich.
+From 1871 to 1945 it formed part of the German Reich.